shaunwarman/forwardemail.net/app/views/self-hosted/index.md

 #### Why is the certbot acme challenge failing?

+Most common pitfall is that certbot / letsencrypt will sometimes request **2** challenges.
+You need to be sure to add **BOTH** txt records.

+Example:
+You might see two challenges like this:
+  _acme-challenge.example.com -> \"randomstring1\"
+  _acme-challenge.example.com -> \"randomstring2\"

-It is possible that DNS propagation has not completed.
+It is also possible that DNS propagation has not completed.
 You can use tools like: `https://toolbox.googleapps.com/apps/dig/#TXT/_acme-challenge.<your_domain>`.
 This will give you an idea if your TXT record changes should be reflected.
 It's also possible that local DNS cache on your host is still using an old, stale value or hasn't picked up the recent changes.

 Another option is to use the automated cerbot DNS changes by setting the `/root/.cloudflare.ini` file with the api token in your cloud-init / user-data on initial VPS setup or create this file and run the script again.
 This will manage the DNS changes and challenge updates automatically.

 #### What is the basic auth username and password?

 For self hosting, we add a first time browser native authentication pop up with a simple username (`admin`) and password (randomly generated on initial setup).
 We just add this as a protection in case automation / scrapers somehow beat you to first sign up on the web experience.
 You can find this password after initial setup in your `.env` file under `AUTH_BASIC_USERNAME` and `AUTH_BASIC_PASSSWORD`.

 #### How do I know what is running?